atomisthq/docs/docs/reference-docs/cli.md

 If you've kicked off a flow with a command and realise you no longer want to continue you can use the defactor standard `:q` command to get back to the `show` menu of commands.

-## Suggested Workflow with the Atomist Shell CLI
+## Suggested Workflow with the Atomist Shell

  1. `git clone` GitHub a template repository, which can include a generator and multiple editors, under the `template_root` directory specified in your configuration.
 Then work on the template locally.
- 2. Use `create` and `edit` CLI commands to create and work on generated projects.
+ 2. Use `create` and `edit` shell commands to create and work on generated projects.
 It's a good idea to `git init` these projects for easy diffing, even if you don't intend to push them.
  3. Use the shell's `reload` command when files change.
  4. Commit and push the template as necessary.